+Think about future generations of athletes.
 We now as an industry - and we are an industry - have a responsibility under the revised Code to implement thorough, values-based education programs.
 That means not just providing information but going further by instilling values in those that want to become athletes, and ultimately preventing those people from ever considering doping.
 We want to create a healthy sporting environment where doping is not an option.

-That has to be our aim in the long run if the clean athlete is to prevail.
+This has to be our aim in the long run.